ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter09.md

 <br />

-“After destroying the ‘Tiger Talisman’, you died.
+“After you had destroyed the Tiger Talisman, you died.

 “Seven years ago, Mò XuánYǔ, the illegitimate son of Jīn GuāngShàn*, summoned you by offering his own body.